pubnub/workshop-raspberrypi/projects-python/README.md

 - Motion Sensor
   * [Motion Sensor](motion-sensor/) The basic code that detects motion and sends a notification to a browser or a mobile phone.
+  * [Motion Sensor with an LED indicator](motion-led/) Adding an LED to the motion sensor project above.
   * [Motion Sensor and Range Finder](motion-and-range) This program lets you notify a range finder when you detect motion.
   * [Spicam](Spicam/) This example switches on the camera to capture a picture when motion is detected.
 - [Ultrasonic Rangefinder](range-finder/) Using HC-SR04 ultrasonic rangefinder to sense a nearby object's proximity range.